lawromwal/source-for-blue-green-webapp/README.md

 <img src="images/web-blue.png" alt="dashboard" style="border:1px solid black">
 <img src="images/web-green.png" alt="dashboard" style="border:1px solid black">

-Go to Services -> CodePipeline -> Pipelines -> CdkStackEksALBBg-[unique-string]
+* Go to Services -> CodePipeline -> Pipelines -> CdkStackALBEksBg-[unique-string]
-Review the Stages and the CodeBuild Projects to understand the implementation.
+* Review the Stages and the CodeBuild Projects to understand the implementation.
-Once the Application is deployed on the Green service, access it as mentioned above: http://ALB-DNS-name/?group=green.
+* Once the Application is deployed on the Green service, access it as mentioned above: http://ALB-DNS-name/?group=green.

 It is important to note that the container exposes port 5000, whereas the service exposes port 80 (for blue-service) OR 8080 (for green-service) which in turn is mapped to local host port on the EC2 worker node instance.